Sigmatic/SigmaticUI/README.md

 ###### Dismiss all popovers

-User session is no longer valid and you have to dimiss everything?
+User session is no longer valid and you have to dismiss everything?

 ```objective-c
 NSArray *allPopovers [[SUIControlCenter defaultCenter] viewControllersWithClass:UIPopoverController.class];